TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 TEKA TBC 32010 TTC - INSTALLATION WITH FAN OVEN UNDER THE HOB - 1

-When hobs are handled before being installed, should be taken in case there is any protruding or sharp edge which could cause injury.
+When hobs are handled before being installed, care should be taken in case there is any protruding or sharp edge which could cause injury.

 TEKA TBC 32010 TTC - INSTALLATION WITH FAN OVEN UNDER THE HOB - 2